nus-cs2103-AY2122S2/ip/docs/README.md

 ### Add a task

 Add any form of task to Mike.
-Mike has divided and simplied tasks to the following three simple categories:
+Mike has divided tasks to the following three simple categories:
 1. *todo*
 2. *event*
 3. *deadline*